ChainAgnostic/namespaces/mina/caip2.md

 - `devnet`
 - `berkeley`

-The human readable identifiers above may be concatenated to describe different networks by using `-` as a separator.
+Note that new human readable identifiers may be created for new networks by concatenating existing ones using `-` as a separator, i.e. `berkeley-testnet`.

 A regular expression for validating the above or any other theoretically possible Mina network identifier string (that fits under the CAIP-20 limit of 32 characters) can be defined as:

 ```
 ^mina:[a-z]{1,12}?(-[a-z]{1,12})?$
 ```

 See [Test Cases](#test-cases).

 ### Resolution Method

-Use a graphQL query to obtain the identifier:
+Use a graphQL query to obtain the identifier after connecting to a network:

 ```
 query MyQuery {